AdnanHussainTurki/LaravelBackup/README.md

 ## Whats in it.

-It is just a Laravel 6.2 Project with Google Drive File System integrated.
+It is a Laravel 6.2 Project with Google Drive File System integrated.
+With that, it is configured to auto-backup to respective local disk and Google Drive folder provided via .env.

+## Who's behind the integration

+The changes made to the Laravel for the implementing Auto-Backup is done by [Adnan Hussain Turki](https://github.com/AdnanHussainTurki) and brought to you by [myPHPnotes.com](https://myphpnotes.com?ref=github)

 ## Security Vulnerabilities